exakat/php-dictionary/_build/html/_sources/dictionary.rst.txt

 plus +
 ------

-`+` is a native PHP operator, which may have three meaning :
+`+` is a native PHP operator, which has three usage :

 + The addition, as in mathematics.
 This works on integers and double.
 + The merging of arrays.
 This merge sets the keys once, then omits the next values.